tytydraco/yessleep/out/My_husband_and_I_bought_a_new_house_Turns_out_we_werent_the_only_ones_living_in_it.md

 My skin prickled.
 I turned in my chair, glancing at the hallway.
 Nothing but shadows.
 Just the faint light from the chandelier pooling against the wall.

 Ryan cleared his throat.
-“Eliza, maybe you’re seeing things.
-It’s late.
+“Eliza, you and your brother have been watching too much cartoons.
+It’s getting late.
 Eat your dinner.”

-She nodded, but I noticed her shoulders stiffen as she lowered her gaze to her plate.
+She nodded, not even making an effort to argue.
+I noticed her shoulders stiffen as she lowered her gaze to her plate as if it was a bad thing.

 Suddenly, Joseph started to smile and giggle at the hallway behind me, waving at something unseen.

 I scooped him up from his high chair, my stomach twisting.
 "Who are you laughing at, huh?"
 I asked him, half-expecting an answer.
 His bright grin faltered, slipping away so suddenly it sent chills down my spine.
-He was still glancing at the hallway, barely paying attention to his mashed carrots.
+He was still glancing at the hall, barely paying attention to his mashed carrots.

 I forced a laugh, putting him back in his chair, I was going to cut through another bite of pasta, but the back of my neck tingled.